TheDjinni/Ladies-and-Sister-Stalkers-LASS/README.md

 ### Required

-<ol><li>[War nymph](https://www.moddb.com/mods/stalker-anomaly/addons/war-nymph).
+<ol><li><a href="https://www.moddb.com/mods/stalker-anomaly/addons/war-nymph">War nymph</a>.
 Install as per above.
 Place above LASS in Mod Organizer 2.</li>
-<li>LASS; download "Ladies-and-Sister-Stalkers-LASS.zip" from the [latest release](https://github.com/TheDjinni/Ladies-and-Sister-Stalkers-LASS/releases).
+<li>LASS; download "Ladies-and-Sister-Stalkers-LASS.zip" from the <a href="https://github.com/TheDjinni/Ladies-and-Sister-Stalkers-LASS/releases">latest release</a>.
 Install as per above.
 Ensure LASS is below War Nymph.</li>

 That's it, nothing else is required.
 If you got here via the GAMMA discord and you've seen other required files or assets being recommended, it's <i>probably</i> old news and you don't need them.